 Wildlife officials confirm a second Colorado livestock wolf kill, this time in Jackson County

-A wolf killed a calf over the weekend in Jackson County, the second time in less than a week that the death of livestock in Colorado has been attributed to a wolf, wildlife officials confirmed.
+A killed a calf over the weekend in Jackson County, the second time in less than a week that the death of livestock in Colorado has been attributed to a wolf, wildlife officials confirmed.

 Colorado Parks and Wildlife officials on morning of April 7 responded to a report of possible depredation of a calf after the animal was found dead with a partially consumed hindquarter.
 In a news release, CPW said that type of injury is consistent with wolf depredation and partial wolf tracks were found in the area.

-The agency said it knows of four wolves in the area where the calf was found, including a wolf or wolves with known territory in North Park as well as gray wolves that were released into the wild in December in accordance with the 2020 ballot measure approved by Colorado voters to reintroduce the predators to the state.
+The agency said it knows of four in the area where the calf was found, including a wolf or wolves with known territory in North Park as well as that were released into the wild in December in accordance with the 2020 ballot measure approved by Colorado voters to reintroduce the predators to the state.

 CPW declined to identify the exact location in Jackson County of the weekend wolf kill.
 Wildlife officials believe there are 12 wolves in Colorado: the 10 introduced in December and two from a pack that established itself in Jackson County after migrating from Wyoming.
 The wolves released in December were set loose in Grand County and neighboring Summit County.